ALL TRUTHS DWELL IN ALL THINGS

 The idea of any one thing being the gateway to all others recalls also [Freud’s] “…great strength, though sometimes also his weakness, was the quite extraordinary respect he had for the singular fact… When he got hold of a simple but significant fact he would feel, and know, that it was an example of something general or universal, and the idea of collecting statistics on the matter was quite alien to him.
 (Ernest Jones The Life and Work of Sigmund Freud (1953), Vol 1, 96-7.)

 UNIVERSALS and PARTICULARS.
-On this emerging theme of “Any thing leads to all things” and speaking of shodo (Japanese calligraphic painting): A “do” form is an art that allows you to grasp the ultimate nature of the whole life by examining yourself in great detail through a singular aspect of life: “to grasp the universal through the particular” … (“do” is “the way” (like tao) as exemplified also in budo (martial arts) & kado (flower arranging, ikebana), (Davey 2007:210) (preface to Brush Meditation: A Japanese Way to Mind & Body Harmony. by H.E.
+On this emerging theme of “Any thing leads to all things” and speaking of shodo (Japanese calligraphic painting): A “do” form in Japanese aesthetics “is an art that allows you to grasp the ultimate nature of the whole life by examining yourself in great detail through a singular aspect of life: “to grasp the universal through the particular” … (“do” is “the way” (like tao) as exemplified also in budo (martial arts) & kado (flower arranging, ikebana), (Davey 2007:210) (preface to Brush Meditation: A Japanese Way to Mind & Body Harmony. by H.E.
 Davey.
 In.
 The Japanese Way of the Artist.
 Stone bridge Press, Berkeley, Calif.
 2007.)

 WELL, maybe there are revelations implicit in all that is … and is not !
 The existence of a thing implies its negation–an idea that would never otherwise exist.
 All sounds imply complete silence, ultimate emptiness, AND even imagined things imply that there are things that we have never or could ever imagine.
 So these circular concerns remind us of the metaphysical problems of looking at anything: